AAP COVID-19 Updates and Resources

 General Academic Information

-All AAP classes regardless of location (Ithaca/AAP NYC/remote) will follow the revised Cornell University calendar, with classes beginning on Wednesday, September 2, and transitioning online after November 24.
-Additional calendar information is available on the Cornell COVID-19 and Reactivation Planning Webpage; the key academic dates have been finalized and can be found here.
+All AAP classes regardless of location (Ithaca/AAP NYC/remote) will follow the revised Cornell University calendar, with Fall semester classes beginning on Wednesday, September 2, and transitioning online after November 24.
+The final day of the fall term will be on Monday, December 21.

-Consistent with the campus reactivation plan, AAP will adopt three instructional modalities this fall which will continue in the spring semester:
+Consistent with the campus reactivation plan, AAP adopted four instructional modalities this fall which will continue in the spring semester:

 - Virtual, all online